shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Neck Assembly
 The neck will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
  - 1 servo horn
  - 1 black M3 screw from the motor package
- - 4 black rubber spacers from the motor package
+ - 4x black rubber spacers from the motor package
- - 4 silver servo horn M3 screws
+ - 4x silver servo horn M3 screws
  - 1 JST cable
- - 4 M3 x 16 mm hex screws
+ - 4x M3 x 16 mm hex screws
- - 4 M3 square nuts
+ - 4x M3 square nuts
+ - Motor ID 3

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.